 Quick Chill Winter Video

 On Saturday, Quick Chill was released onto the Byteful Video page.
 Yesterday, it hit YouTube.
-Today, it will be discussed here, at the byteful blog.
+Today, it will be discussed here.

 A Departure from Previous Movies